 - Selective serotonin-reuptake inhibitors (SSRIs).
 These drugs have become the standard antidepressants.
 They target the brain chemical (neurotransmitter) serotonin.
 They can be effective and usually have moderate side effects.

 - Other neurotransmitter inhibitors.
 These drugs target neurotransmitters other than or in addition to serotonin, such as norepinephrine.
-Many are proving to be effective in patients who do not respond to standard antidepressants or in specific patients, such as smokers who want to quit or patients with chronic pain.
+Many are proving to be effective in people who do not respond to standard antidepressants or in specific people, such as smokers who want to quit or people with chronic pain.